Merge and review policy#

-Give general preference to the opinions from maintainers of projects in the PyData ecosystem, as a key stakeholder community of this theme.
+Give general preference to the opinions of maintainers of projects in the PyData ecosystem, as a key stakeholder community of this theme.

-We follow these guidelines in order to achieve these goals:
+We follow these guidelines to achieve these goals:

 Assume that all maintainers are acting in good faith and will use their best judgment to make decisions in the best interests of the repository.

-It’s important to share information, so give a best effort at telling others about work that you’re doing.
+It’s important to share information, so give your best effort at telling others about the work that you’re doing.

-It’s best to discuss and agree on important decisions at a high level before implementation, so give a best effort at providing time and invitation for others to provide feedback.
+It’s best to discuss and agree on important decisions at a high level before implementation, so give the best effort at providing time and invitation for others to provide feedback.

 Policy for moderate changes#